Migrations

 - Each developer runs

-migrateagainst their local server - In code review, check that migrations match model changes
+il migrateagainst their local server to sync up - During code review, verify that migration operations match the model diff

-- Never edit or delete an applied migration — always create new ones
+- Never edit or delete a migration that's already been applied - always create new ones

 CI/CD Integration